OVERVIEW

 1. Electronic Voting in HOAs

-Electronic voting for HOA decisions has quickly become a popular topic since recent California legislation expanded its use.
+Electronic voting for HOA decisions has long been discussed as a means to increase homeowner participation, and starting on January 1, 2025, it will become a reality in California.
 For more information on that, you can refer to my recent article on the news HOA laws for 2025.
 While electronic voting has existed for a long time in some HOAs, a new law will make it easier and more accessible for all members to participate in community votes from anywhere, using their devices.

 • Why This Matters: Traditional paper-based voting methods may be one of the reasons that a lot of HOA elections have low voter turnout.
 It may be a combination of factors, or it may be that homeowners are busy and simply don’t feel that they have time to devote to their communities’ governance.
 Regardless, the thought is that by enabling homeowners to vote remotely via electronic voting, it will simplify the process and result in higher engagement, particularly for members who may be out of town, have disabilities, or simply prefer the convenience.